tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/访问管理/访问控制_intl_en.md

 #### Response description

 - Success: returns the ACL of the object.
-- Failure: An error (such as authentication failure) occurs, throwing the `CosClientException` or `CosServiceException` exception.
+- Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).